AdamBan-Programmer/GearBox-PC/README.md

 # GearBox
 It's a basic driver for gamepads.
-You can make your own gearbox using simple and cheap gamepad.This application allows you to calibrate your gamepad to set single gears easly.
+You can make your own gearbox using simple and cheap gamepad.
+This application allows you to calibrate your gamepad to set single gears easly.
 If you don't want to buy original gearbox, this app will help you to enjoy a game like in real car.
 This app works great with Euro Truck Simulator 2.

 # About:
-- I created this app to add a simple gearbox into a game without spending a lot of money.It makes a game more similar to real car.
+- I created this app to add a simple gearbox into a game without spending a lot of money.
+It makes a game more similar to real car.
 I used a JINPUT library to detect and implement controllers into app.
-I used basic java packages like Swing and Robot as well.I decided to store profiles and settings in local files by serialization.
+I used basic java packages like Swing and Robot as well.
+I decided to store profiles and settings in local files by serialization.

 # How to use:
 1. Create new profile.